gvwilson/thirdbit/src/fiction/in-heck/index.md

 And not just any pictures,"
 he confided.
 "They were from the book she was reading.
-It was like it read her mind."
+It was like it could see what was in her mind."

 "That's great," Gumption said when Maddy didn't respond.
-Her sister was one of those rare people with no tail, no whiskers or scales, and no fur except for the wiry black tuft on her head.
+Sindy was one of those rare people with no tail, no whiskers or scales, and no fur except for the wiry black tuft on her head.
 When other children wanted to be cruel they called her a throwback,